RandomStudio/random-studio/src/pages/index.md

       width: 43
     project: A studio sun system with light-artist Arnout Meijer
     caption: A studio sun system with light-artist Arnout Meijer
-  - caption: A store takeover at Place Vendôme <span>for the launch of Chanel's new watch</span>
+  - caption: A store takeover at Place Vendôme <br>for the launch of Chanel's new watch
-    project: A store takeover at Place Vendôme <span>for the launch of Chanel's new watch</span>
+    project: A store takeover at Place Vendôme <br>for the launch of Chanel's new watch
     thumbnail:
       image: /img/thumbnail_chanel-1-.png
       marginLeft: 50